Improve your entire core strength with this 30-minute complete core workout! It only uses a stability ball and a weigh plate or dumbbell

 This is a core workout I set up for a 30 minute abs class I subbed a while back.
 The gym I work at called on short notice to see if I could sub my friend’s 30 minute abs class, so I jumped on the chance expand my teaching skills.

 I am rather inept at talking through sets, counting reps aloud, and following the beat with fitness music (!!).
 This can be discouraging, but I refuse to look at my shortcomings as handicaps.

-I came up with this 30-Minute Core Challenge Workout on short notice and I had a hard time gauging how the class felt about it.
+I came up with this 30-Minute Complete Core Workout on short notice and I had a hard time gauging how the class felt about it.
 My husband came to the class and told me he thought it could have been more challenging, but his abs were sore the next day.
 Either way, here is the workout!
 If you try this out, let me know : )

-Here’s another image for the same workout:
+Here’s another image for the same core workout:

 Equipment: exercise ball, gliders (optional for mountain climbers), weight